 When I grow rich, Say the bells at Shoreditch.

-Shoreditch is an area in the East End of London and was once a center for the silk-weaving industry.
+Shoreditch is an area in the East End of London and was once a centre for the silk-weaving industry.
 The area is known for its historic buildings, street art, and vibrant nightlife.
-However, in the 17th century, it was a working-class neighborhood with a thriving market.
+However, in the 17th century, it was a working-class neighbourhood with a thriving market.

 The rhyme “Oranges and Lemons” was sung by children in the area while playing a game that involved passing under an arch made by the arms of two players.
 The game would end when the player caught in the arch was chosen to be a “sacrifice” and had to pay a forfeit.